kalfasyan/vresto/docs/user-guide/catalogs.md

 STAC is a modern community specification for geospatial metadata.
 It excels at describing individual files ("Assets") within a product.

 ### When to use STAC:
-- **Cloud-Native Workflows**: Easily find URLs for specific bands without downloading the whole product.
+- **Cloud-Native Workflows**: Ideal for workflows that need to find and stream specific band URLs (S3) without downloading the entire SAFE product.
-- **Performance**: STAC searches are often faster and return cleaner JSON structures.
+- **Spatial Granularity**: STAC is highly optimized for geographic queries and provides a cleaner, more standardized JSON structure.
-- **Interoperability**: STAC items can be directly used with other tools like `pystac`, `stackstac`, or QGIS.
+- **Ecosystem Interoperability**: STAC items can be directly used with modern geospatial tools like `pystac`, `stackstac`, or QGIS.

 ### Example (API):
 ```python